Sanduuz/CTFWriteUps/challenge.fi/Web/Securelogin/writeup.md

 </creds>
 ```

-Here is the same XML data, but this time the credentials are passed to the body as a XML entities.
+Here is the same XML data, but this time the credentials are passed to the body as a XML entities:
 ```xml
 <?xml version="1.0" encoding="ISO-8859-1"?>
 <!DOCTYPE Credentials [